 Party boy: Rio Ferdinand enjoys a night out in the Clara club, in Tel Aviv last summer

 The court heard that Ferdinand had been on a drinking binge in Leeds during which he had jumped on the roof of a car, pestered female clubbers and been in the company of a 'serious criminal'.
+And his worst transgression - one which threatened his entire career - was yet to come.

 In the summer of 2002 Ferdinand joined Manchester United for a then world-record fee for a defender of £30million.